desir-designs/desirdesigns.studio/app/docs/index.md

 ---
-title: Knowledge Determines Desiny
+title: The Fringe of Design
 ---

-# Hello World
+# Desir Designs Studio

+> Welcome to the studio!
+>
+>